 Learn how to become a Certified TNR Caretaker in NYC using the webinar and the Guide to Trap-Neuter-Return (TNR) and Colony Care.
 The recording makes numerous references to the handbook, so be sure to download and print the handbook before watching the recording.
 We also recommend reading the handbook in full before planning or participating in a TNR project.
 You may obtain a print copy of the handbook by contacting TNRhandbook@aspca.org.

-2. Then watch the Webinar Recording
+2. Then watch the Webinar Recording and 3 training videos

 After you watch the webinar, register as a Certified TNR Caretaker in NYC to gain access to free or low-cost spay/neuter, trap loans, transportation for cats and traps, educational and networking events, newsletters, community outreach materials, and other services and support within the five boroughs of New York City.
 Registration automatically enters you in the Certified TNR Caretaker database, so you don't need to show a card to take advantage of these services.

 Learn how to become a registered rescuer with the ASPCA, which provides you with free or low-cost veterinary services for feral and friendly cats.
 Once you are certified as a TNR Caretaker, you can register as a rescuer in order to use the ASPCA spay/neuter clinics, trap bank, and transport service.

 4. Double and Triple Bonus!